gd-stones/Platformer-v5/README.md

 Welcome to "Epic Adventure", an enchanting journey akin to the renowned game "Oddmar"!
 In this game, you will embody a brave character exploring a vibrant world filled with challenges and mysteries.
 Get ready to experience these exciting features:
 Dash, Slip, Climb Ladder, Standing on Ladder, Attack, Wall Sticking, Wall Sliding, Moving Platform.
-Below is a gaming video and some in-game images:
+### Control
+Use your left index finger to control movement left, right and climb the ladder.
+Use your right index finger to tap to perform an attack action, swipe up to perform a jumping action.

 ### Apk file
 https://drive.google.com/file/d/1aEJ6TvA5UqwAdeb730cXnm6TzZTNZSJJ/view?usp=drive_link